georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 ---

-# Immutable reference to an unmodifiable collection
+# Reference an unmodifiable collection

 <hr />